-Once you start your business operations, don’t forget to revisit your initial draft every quarter to check up on your business growth plan or make the needed adjustments.
+Once you start your business operations, remember to revisit your initial draft every quarter to check up on your business growth plan or make the needed adjustments.

-You have an excellent entrepreneurship goal in mind and a business plan.
-Now, it's time to understand the different liabilities involved in registering or incorporating your business.
-When you register, you obtain a business license to operate in your area legally.
+Now, it's time to understand the different liabilities in the various legal structures.
+That means you'll have to decide whether to register your business as a sole proprietorship, partnership, LLC, or corporation.
+For example, when you register, you obtain a business license to operate in your area legally.
 When you incorporate your business, you separate yourself from the legal liabilities of your business entity.

 Once you draft down your vision for long-term success and find the adequate entity for your business, it's time to jump into the step that will differentiate you as a minority-owned business.
 Certification!

-National Minority Supplier Development Council (NMSDC) Certification: This certification gives you exclusive contract and networking opportunities.
-You’ll need to meet the following NMSDC requirements first.
-Once you gather the needed documentation you can apply at your local affiliate council.
+The National Minority Supplier Development Council (NMSDC) Certification - This organization provides exclusive contract and networking opportunities.
+Once you gather the documentation, you can apply at your local affiliate council.

-Department of Transportation (DOT) Disadvantaged Business Certification Program: This certification gives you priority when contracting in construction projects and within their respective industries.
-The main requirement to qualify is getting a state DBE certification.
+Department of Transportation (DOT) Disadvantaged Business Certification Program - The main requirement to qualify is getting a state DBE certification.
 Make sure you meet DOT Disadvantaged Business qualifications before you apply.

 To get more details about private minority-owned benefits and discover new opportunities for business owners, we recommend reading Benefits to Becoming Certified as a Minority-Owned Business.